 4. Do you have a picture of the actual packaging, and does it match up with what you have purchased?

 You must know what you are getting prior to purchase.
 Most KN95 masks look alike, and there are plenty of stock pictures floating around the internet.
-The seller must be able to provide accurate information regarding any packaging.
+Rehabilitation center seller must be able to provide accurate information regarding any packaging.

 5. Does any of the marketing material reference Covid-19 or the Coronavirus?